Lendl confident Murray will be fit to defend Wimbledon title

-LONDON Andy Murray's coach Ivan Lendl is "not at all" concerned that injury would prevent the world number one from defending his Wimbledon title next week.
+LONDON (Reuters) - Andy Murray's coach Ivan Lendl is "not at all" concerned that injury would prevent the world number one from defending his Wimbledon title next week.

 Murray has twice pulled out of matches at a grasscourt exhibition tournament in London this week because of a hip problem but Lendl said the 30-year-old Scot was likely to resume practice at Wimbledon on Friday.